 - Fertility treatments are covered when they treat an underlying condition, but not otherwise.
 IVF is not covered.

 - Bariatric surgery is covered if it is medically necessary.

 - Gender reassignment surgery and other transgender-related care is covered if medically necessary.

 I wish these answers were even more inclusive, because otherwise, we’re pretty proud of our insurance at Glowforge.
-As a small startup, our options are limited: we can’t demand additions to the big insurance companies’ standard coverage list, so we can’t get them to cover all three of these conditions under all circumstances.
+As a startup, we buy the very best insurance available to us for our team.
+Beyond that, we can’t get additions to the standard coverage list.
 When we get bigger, we intend to do that.
 For now, we’re doing what we can: we chose the plan that we could find with the most coverage for our employees, present and future.

 You can look at the documents linked below for more details.
 If you have any other questions or if there are any major omissions, you can email them to us at [email protected].
 Feel free to use an anonymous ‘throwaway’ email account, for example using http://mailinator.com.
 Also, feedback is very welcome.
 There are a lot of thoughtful people who’ve thought about these issues more than us, and we’d welcome opinions on how we could improve.

-One important caveat: this post was correct as of the time of publishing, 1/30/2017.
+One important caveat: this post was last updated 2/1/2020.
 Insurance changes at least on a yearly basis, and sometimes more often.
 We’ll do our best to update this when it changes, but if you’re considering a job with us, and this question is an important one for you, email us (anonymously or not) to be sure you’ve got the latest information.

 Here again is that link: